hsiafan/httpdump/README.md

-Parse and show http traffics.
+Parse and show HTTP traffic.
 Python 2.7.* or Python 3.3+ required.

-This module parse pcap/pcapng file, retrieve http data and show as text.
+This module parses pcap/pcapng files, retrieves HTTP data, and shows as text.
 Pcap files can be obtained via tcpdump or wireshark or other network traffic capture tools.

 Features:

-* Http requests/responses grouped by tcp connections, the requests in one keep-alive http connection will display together.
+* HTTP requests/responses grouped by TCP connections; the requests in one keep-alive http connection will display together.
-* Managed chunked and compressed http requests/responses.
+* Managed chunked and compressed HTTP requests/responses.
 * Managed character encoding
-* Format json content to a beautiful way.
+* Format JSON content in a beautiful way.

 ### Install
 This module can be installed via pip: